 Qualifying and Qualifying Debts

 Your debts qualify for bankruptcy relief when you can prove you are unable to pay them, but a great deal depends on your financial situation and which chapter you are filing under.
 Debts can be either unsecured or secured.
-Secured debts include mortgages, cars, and debts related to property you’re still paying for.
+Secured debts include mortgages, cars, and debts related to a property you’re still paying for.

 Unsecured debts include credit cards, bills, collections, judgments, and unsecured loans.
 More essential than knowing which debts qualify for bankruptcy is knowing whether or not your own financial situation makes you eligible for this major step.
 To determine this, a full financial assessment is necessary.
 You can start by reading more about debts that qualify.